 Do you have a file, webpage or email that you need to print from your home computer or mobile device?
 Send it to our library printers!
 Details and instructions can be viewed on the Wireless Printing page of our website.
 Be sure to select the location you'd like to print from.
 Printing only occurs after you stop in the library and use the self-serve print stations.
 The cost is .10 / page for black and white prints, .25 / page for color.

 "Paws for Reading" Winter/Spring Schedule

-The Library's popular reading buddies program, "Paws for Reading," will start up again in both the Main Library and Allwood Branch - and a new dog, Phoenix, has been added to the Allwood Branch schedule!
+The Library's popular reading buddies program, "Paws for Reading," continues this fall in both the Main Library and Allwood Branch - and a new dog, Phoenix, has been added to the Allwood Branch schedule!
 The program allows children ages 5 and up, who can read independently, to sit with a certified therapy dog and read out loud.
 Reading to the dogs is a calm, non-judgemental way for children to practice reading.
 Each 10-15 minute session is by appointment only.
 Please click here to view a flyer with updated dates and times for both the Main Library and Allwood Branch, as well as registration instructions.

 Volunteer Tutors Needed

 The Children's Department needs volunteers who would like to help elementary school students with their homework.
 Our school year tutoring program starts Tuesday, October 14, 2014 and runs until Thursday, May 21, 2015.
 Tutors meet with their students in the community room of the Main Library at least one hour per week during the 4:00 to 5:00 hour Mondays - Thursdays.
 Please fill out the form and hand it in to the Main Library, or phone 973-772-5500 with questions.